thelarz/MvcBreadCrumbs/README.md

         }
     }

-This sample shows how when the index route is executed, MvcBreadCrumb will clear the bread crumb stack and add a new entry with the label "Widgets" instead of the default label "Index".
+This sample demostrates how MvcBreadCrumb will clear the bread crumb stack and add a new entry with the label "Widgets" instead of the default label "Index".

     public class SampleController : Controller
     {